-Homework assignments, just as more formal assignments and projects are graded and a part of your overall mark.
-Mathematics is a practice, and each day we craft and sharpen our practice, and there are always next steps.
+Mathematics is an ongoing practice, and each day we craft and sharpen our practice, and there are always next steps.
 Mathematics is not just only about memorizing formulas and steps, although it does account for some of your learning and makes going forward easier, most of your practice will be honing in on critical thinking skills, developing a skill for inquiry based learning, and improving problem solving skills.

-Sometimes homework in our classes will be solely memorization based, to aid in speed and efficiency to simple problems.
-In other cases, homework will be more synthesized or new to you, as watching a video on a new skill or concept and coming to class the next day to try it out, and then attaching that idea to a skill you already know.
+Sometimes homework in our classes will be solely memorization based, to aid in speed and efficiency to simple problems and will be personalized on the needs of the student.
+In other cases, homework will be more synthesized or new to you, as watching a video on a new skill or concept and coming to class the next day to try it out, (flipped classroom) and then attaching that idea to a skill you already know.

 In all situations, homework in my class is all about the effort and time that you put in, to make your learning more consolidated.
 It has a purpose and it counts.